 What is the program structure?

-The inaugural Illinois Early Childhood Senior Leaders program will run from March to December 2014 and offer a comprehensive approach to knowledge and skills-building through a carefully crafted array of learning and practice opportunities intended to build on participants’ existing knowledge and experience.
+The Illinois Early Childhood Senior Leaders program will run from November 2015 to June 2016 and offer a comprehensive approach to knowledge and skills-building through a carefully crafted array of learning and practice opportunities intended to build on participants’ existing knowledge and experience.
 Particular focus will be placed on reflective leadership as a strategy to increase self-awareness, challenge one’s own thinking, and develop cultural competence.

-Core components of the program include: monthly seminars, regular one-on-one coaching, developing a policy action plan, and extensive professional networking.
+Core components of the program include: monthly seminars, coaching, developing a policy action plan, and extensive professional networking.

 What costs are involved for participants and sponsoring organizations?